🌸 21st Century Counterculture

 🖥

-Tauri v2 app for macOS and Windows.
-Runs offline at 75 tok/s in Local Mode (your own private LLM), or flip the toggle to join the global swarm.
-One-click switch, zero restart.
+A Tauri v2 desktop app for macOS and Windows is on the way: run offline in Local Mode (your own private LLM), or flip a toggle to join the global swarm — one-click switch, zero restart.
+For now, build from source.

 🛡